 Chimineas are traditionally used to burn wood, but if you don’t want to be stuck chopping logs, the Modfire Fireplace is a unique gas-powered alternative.
 This super modern fireplace has an incredibly sleek design inspired by industrial-age smoke stacks, and you can choose whether you want it powered by natural gas or propane.

 The Modfire is made from steel and comes in several bright, eye-catching colors, and it stands 48 inches tall with a 22-inch diameter at the base.
 The gas-powered models of this unique chiminea include a 125,000-BTU burner inside, kicking off an unbeatable amount of heat, and the brand sells a number of accessories for the fireplace, including a base that elevates it off the ground and a cover.

-The Foundry Select Arneson Wood Burning Chiminea (view at Wayfair) has a stylish oversized form that will look great in your outdoor space, and it can be used for both ambiance and warmth.
-For a less expensive option, the Better Homes and Gardens Chiminea (view at Walmart) has a durable cast iron construction and offers 360-degree views of the inner fire, making it a perfect centerpiece for any patio.
+The Freeport Park Amabel Steel Wood Burning Chiminea has a large, rustic build that's easy to load and brings warmth and light to outdoor spaces.
+For a less expensive option, the Better Homes and Gardens Chiminea has a durable cast iron construction and offers 360-degree views of the inner fire, making it a perfect centerpiece for any patio.

 What to Look for in a Chiminea

 Traditional clay chimineas typically feature a round base with a narrow vertical chimney on top, but today, many chimineas have more modern angular designs.
 In addition to deciding what shape you prefer from an aesthetic standpoint, you’ll also want to consider the size of the base—small or awkwardly shaped bases may not fit full-size logs, making it harder to fuel your fire.